-The Company acquired by staking one concession in 2016, and two more concessions in November 2017, for a total project area of approximately 20 sq. km.
+The Company acquired by staking one concession in 2016.
 In February 2017, the Company sold a 0.5% NSR on the Huiñac Punta project to Sandstorm for \$50,000.
+Two additional concessions were acquired in November 2017, for a total project area of approximately 20 sq. km.
+These additional concessions are also subject to the Sandstorm 0.5% NSR.